 Environment Minister Peter Kent stated at last year's COP17

-that “Canada believes that the Cancun Agreements, adopted at COP
+that “Canada believes that the Cancun Agreements, adopted at COP16

 In particular, Canada's commitment to the Copenhagen Accord required a 17 percent reduction in emissions by 2020, based on a 2005 benchmark.
 While other countries are committed to reduction levels based on a 1990 benchmark, Canada chose a more lenient baseline, which in effect allowed for an additional 3 percent increase in emissions over 1990 levels.
 Canada's refusal to match the efforts of other countries - like the entire European Union including Switzerland, Liechtenstein and Iceland - means international efforts are thwarted by bad behaviour.